 Winter is Here, it's all about the Aromatherapy Bath!

-An aromatherapy bath is the perfect way to restore, integrate, replenish, relax and let go.
+An aromatherapy bath is a perfect way to restore, integrate, replenish, relax, and let go.
 Adding essential oils into a bath is a fast and effective way to use aromatherapy and to derive immeasurable healing benefits.

 There are several effective ways to add essential oils to a bath: Mix the essential oils into your chosen emulsifier to the following aromatherapy bath blends.
 The suggested emulsifiers for the bath are jojoba (Simmondsia chinensis), castile soap, or Solubol.
-Mix ingredients together, and then add to the running bath water.
-Using the emulsifier assists the essential oils to disperse into the bath water, not adhering on the skin or walls of the bathtub.
+Mix ingredients together, and then add to the running bathwater.
+Using the emulsifier assists the essential oils to disperse into the bathwater, not adhering to the skin or walls of the bathtub.

 Our favorite essential oil blend for a stimulating morning wake-up~ 4 drops- Rose Geranium (Pelargonium roseum) 2 drops- Palmarosa (Cymbopogon martinii) 2 drops- Jasmine (Jasminum officinale var. sambac)

 Our favorite essential oil blend for a soothing evening relaxation~ 4 drops- Roman Chamomile (Anthemis nobilis) 2 drops- Ylang Ylang (Cananga odorata) 2 drops- Vetiver (Vetiveria zizanioides)